89anderson/basic-landing-page/README.md

-# basic-landing-page
+# Template for landing pages
-A basic landing page for future projects
+This is a template under construction to create your landing page with HTML and CSS!